PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-09-05-envronmental-variables.md

 ## Create a custom env var
 Depending on the shell you have installed on your distro, you have to modify a different file to add a new env var.
 Let's find out what is your default shell: `echo $0`<br>
 The command above prints the 0th segment of a command, so the "thing" that runs the command.
-Take a look at the table below to see what file (or files) you'll have to modify to add a new variable.<br>
+Take a look at the table below to see what file (or files) you'll have to modify to add a new variable.

 | Shell    | file     |
 |----------|----------|
 | Bash     | .bashrc  |